Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Define a QuickSelect attribute

 When creating a POS store, a QuickSelect attribute is automatically created in the *DataHub* module.
-Edit the QuickSelect attribute to specify the different QuickSelect elements for a *Venduo POS* offer.
+Edit the QuickSelect attribute to specify the different QuickSelect elements for a *POS* offer.

 #### Prerequisites